kaiser-rpg/KaiserRPG.github.io/pages/character/creation/class/intro.md

 When you spend the XP indicated, your Mana Pool increases by fifty points.

 ### Mana Accumulation Multiple
 This is the cost for increasing your Mana Accumulation (MA).
-If you possess the Gift Trait, you begin with one MA and by investing the number of DP listed you increase your Mana Accumulation and Mana Recovery by one multiple.
+If you possess the Gift Trait, you begin with one MA and by investing the number of XP listed you increase your Mana Accumulation and Mana Recovery by one multiple.

 ### Mana Recovery Multiple
 This is the cost for increasing your Mana Recovery (MR).
 You start with one multiple and by investing the number of XP listed you increase your recovery by one multiple.